 High-speed chase ends with arrest

-He was placed in the Hertford County Jail under a $5,000 secured bond and was scheduled to make his first appearance on Friday in Hertford County District Court.
+Carter was placed under a $25,000 secured bond and made his initial appearance on Friday, April 6 in Hertford County District Court to answer the charges.

 His vehicle – a 1992 Oldsmobile passenger car – was seized by the Hertford County Sheriff’s Office pursuant to a state law dealing with felony speed to elude arrest cases.

 According to a report filed by HCSO Lt.
 Thomas Helms, he and Chief Deputy Will Liverman were traveling Thursday morning on the Ahoskie-Cofield Road when they noticed a vehicle traveling at an estimated speed of 75 mph (in a 55 mph zone) and also swerving left of center.